 Step 1: Decide on your label set

 Before getting started creating labels for tagging, plan the names that will work for you.
-Common tags include ‘Follow up’, ‘Action’, ‘Action now’, ‘Waiting’, ‘To read’, ‘To read’, ‘To call’ etc.
+I take inspiration from the Gettting Things Done methodology and use tags like ‘Follow up’, ‘Action’, ‘Action now’, ‘Waiting’, ‘To read’, ‘To read’, ‘To call’ etc.

 Step 2: Create the labels

 Create each label following the steps below.

 3. Click the Create new label button (at the top of the Labels sub-section).

 4. Give your label a name and click Create.

 Tip: A great idea is to add a symbol (such as a – or >) to the start of the label name.
 This makes the label display at the top of the list, meaning it does not get lost amongst your many other labels.

 Step 3: Give your labels colours